May 12, 2026 by PufferStack Team

 The right prelaunch timeline depends on audience warmth, product complexity, price point, and how much proof a buyer needs before ordering.

 Shopify's own guidance says most pre-launch campaigns run anywhere from six weeks to six months, and that a shorter runway fits simpler products with an existing audience better than a cold start or a high-consideration launch.
 That means short campaigns usually work best as a conversion sprint, not as a way to create demand from nothing.
-They work when you already have some attention, a clear offer, and the store ops ready to go.

 Whatever the timeline, the goal should not be "post a bunch of teasers."
 The goal should be to do three things in sequence: